mwiens91/coding-competitions/README.md

 This is a collection of code I've written for coding competitions.
 I haven't touched up the code at all from the time of competition—as such, some of it's a bit, ah, messy (and quite fun).
 Not all of it is robust, and most of it is pretty inefficient (unless it *needed* to be efficient).
 Coding competitions generally don't like contestants redistributing the wording of their problems, so I haven't included the wordings here.

-Here's a descriptions of the contests I've been in, and how my team (or just myself) did:
+Here are descriptions of the contests I've been in, and how my teams (or just myself) did:

 ### 2017-10-13 IEEEXtreme 11.0
 + length: 24 hours